SCHOLARSHIPS & AWARDS

 Conference Scholarships

-The Alabama-Mississippi-Tennessee Rural Tourism Conference will be awarding six scholarships this year to attend the annual conference in Athens, AL on the dates of October 20-22, 2025.
+The AL-MS-TN Rural Tourism Conference will be awarding six scholarships this year to attend the annual conference in Greenwood, MS on the dates of October 19-21, 2026.

 Each scholarship will cover the conference registration, travel to and from the conference and two-nights accommodations at one of the conference hotels.
 Each state will have two scholarships available to give out to individuals who would like to attend but whose organizations may not have the budget to allow them to attend.
 The Mississippi Scholarships are dedicated to the memory of Ron Walker, one of the original organizers of the conference.